What is the Advocacy Center?

 The Advocacy Process

 To apply for commercial advocacy, the first step is to submit an Advocacy Questionnaire with an “Anti-Bribery Agreement” attached.
-Both the Advocacy Questionnaire and the Anti-Bribery Agreement can be obtained through the U.S. Commercial Service.
+Both the Advocacy Questionnaire and the Anti-Bribery Agreement can be obtained here.
 After these documents are received, the Advocacy Center reviews the the application to determine whether the commercial advocacy is in the U.S. national interest.
 If it is, the Advocacy Center will assign the case to the Task Force, which coordinates efforts across the government and coordinates engagement with foreign governments.